Now that we know all about web element locators, let's use them for test automation.

 This just provides some basic attributes to be shared by all pages.
 If we rewrite our test using page objects, we can see how much more readable and reusable the code becomes.

-Whenever the page under test changes it's locators, most likely we'll also need to be changed.
+Whatever pattern you use, you should always treat test automation code like living code.
+Whenever the page under test changes, its locators most likely will also need to be changed.
 This maintenance overhead is unfortunately unavoidable because testing is dependent upon the product.
-When locators are treated as separate concerns however, like with the aforementioned design patterns, then maintenance is straight forward.
-Just update the locators in one place.

-Some tools and frameworks, like the new Selenium IDE, have a nifty feature whereby an element can have multiple locators for failover in case some locators don't work in the future.
-Other tools like Mabl and Testim claim to use AI to make locators "self-healing" whenever UI changes break tests.
+When locators are treated as separate concerns, like with the aforementioned design patterns, then maintenance is straightforward: just update the locators in one place.
+Some tools and frameworks, like Selenium IDE, have a nifty feature whereby an element can have multiple locators for failover, in case some locators don’t work.
+Other tools use AI to make locators “self-healing” whenever UI changes break tests.
+Regardless of the tool used, locator maintenance will be inevitable.